Fr Alexander Schmemann Papers

 - World Council of Churches

-System of Arrangement: The correspondence are arranged chronologically and divided into personal and administrative letters.
+System of arrangement: The correspondence is arranged chronologically and divided into personal and administrative letters.
 Items of special interest or one’s authored by the creator are arranged separately in alphabetical order.
-The transcripts of his Sunday Sermons and academic writings are arranged alphabetically.
+The transcripts of his Sunday sermons and academic writings are arranged alphabetically.